 - Chicken: 4 lbs assorted chicken pieces, bone in and skin on

 Brine (optional, but helps a lot, especially with breasts)

 - Brine: ¼ cup table salt (½ cup Kosher salt), dissolved in 1 quart water

 2. Preheat grill, and set to indirect/high.

 On a charcoal grill, light a chimney full of charcoal, wait for it to be covered with ash, then spead the charcoal in two piles on opposite sides of the grill, leaving a space in the middle for a drip pan.

 On a gas grill, preheat with all burners on for 15 minutes.
 Leave the ones on the outside on, and turn off the burners in the middle.
 On a 3 burner grill, you'd have On-off-On.
 On a 4 burner - On-off-off-On.
 And so on...

 3. Season chicken with ground pepper.
-Salt it as well, if you didn’t brine the chicken.
-I use about 1/4 tsp of kosher salt per piece. *Also – if you’re using a rub, season the chicken with the rub now as well.
+Salt it as well, if you didn't brine the chicken.
+I use about ¼ teaspoon of kosher salt per piece. *Also - if you're using a rub, season the chicken with the rub now as well.